 Post Updated: April, 2020.

-Please note that while much of the functionality listed below is still relevant to Food Banks and Food Pantries, Blue Link has stopped developing the system and no longer targets those in the market.
-Instead, Blue Link has decided to focus it’s efforts on wholesale and distribution businesses that buy and sell product.
+Please note that while much of the functionality listed below is still relevant to Food Banks and Food Pantries, Blue Link ERP software no longer supports food bank organizations and has stopped developing the system for that specific target market.
+Instead, Blue Link has decided to focus it's efforts on wholesale and distribution businesses that buy and sell food-related products.

 This post outlines functionality one should expect from Food Bank Software.

 Medium and large food banks operate in a similar manner to any other distribution business, and therefore their software requirements are also similar.
 As a result, many food banks have successfully implemented distribution software to manage their operations.
 The most successful food banks tend to invest in automated processes, just like any other business.
 This post will examine, briefly, some of the key features to focus on in a software package appropriate for food banks.

 - Handheld picking/barcode scanning solutions